-The board of directors has determined that Messrs.
-Berger, Biemeck and Deutsch are independent directors as defined in the listing standards for the Nasdaq.
+The Board of Directors has determined that Messrs.
+Berger, Biemeck and Deutsch are independent directors as defined in the listing standards for NASDAQ.
 All of such persons serve on our Audit Committee.
-The Company currently qualifies as a "controlled company" under the Nasdaq's listing standards because MDP controls more than 50% of the voting power of the Company.
-Because we are a "controlled company," the Nasdaq rules do not require that the members of our Nominating Committee or the Compensation Committee be independent or that a majority of our directors be independent.
-Following the exercise of the warrants, the Company anticipates that it will cease to be a "controlled company" and will therefore have an independent Nominating Committee and Compensation Committee and a majority of independent directors, subject to Nasdaq's transition rules.
+The Company qualifies as a "controlled company" under NASDAQ's listing standards because MDP controls more than 50% of the voting power of the Company.
+Because we are a "controlled company," the NASDAQ rules do not require that the members of our Nominating Committee or the Compensation Committee be independent or that a majority of our directors be independent.
 Our Compensation Committee is comprised of Messrs.
-Souleles, Grissom and Leight.
+Souleles, Grissom and Weiss, none of whom is independent.
+Our Nominating Committee is comprised of Messrs.
+Souleles, Grissom and Leight, none of whom is independent.

-In reaching the conclusion that Mr. Berger is independent, the board of directors considered the fact that he is the cousin of Mr. Leight.
+In reaching the conclusion that Mr. Berger is independent, the Board of Directors considered the fact that he is the cousin of Mr. Leight.
 In reaching the conclusion that Mr. Biemeck is independent, the board of directors considered the fact the he served as chief financial officer of Great Lakes from 1994 to 1999.
-The board of directors concluded that these relationships did not impact the independence of these directors.
+The Board of Directors concluded that these relationships did not impact the independence of these directors.

-PRINCIPAL AND SELLING STOCKHOLDERS
+PRINCIPAL STOCKHOLDERS